Bank Limits for Probate

 You'll need to add up the total amount held in the deceased's accounts for each bank.
 If the total held by each bank or building society falls below their threshold, then you usually won't need a Grant of Probate for the money to be released.
 If it falls above the threshold, then you probably will need to apply for Probate.

-Ultimately, it is at the discretion of the bank or building society to decide whether Probate is required.
+Ultimately, it is at the discretion of the bank or building society to decide whether Probate is needed.
 These institutions have authority to request a Grant of Probate before releasing funds, even if the value falls below their stated threshold.

 The threshold for Probate can range from £5,000 to £50,000, depending on which banks and financial institutions are holding the deceased person's assets.
 The probate threshold for each bank and building society is different, so we've put together a list of Probate limits for the main banks and building societies in England and Wales.

 Please note that this list should be used as a guideline only and not relied upon as fact.
-We believe these thresholds to be correct at the time of publishing, but please be aware that these are subject to change.
+We believe these thresholds to be correct at the time of publishing, but these are subject to change.